markdoc/docs/pages/docs/variables.md

 {% /markdoc-example %}

-and access the value within your partial file the same way you would a regular variable:
+Access the value within your partial file the same way you would a regular variable:

 {% markdoc-example %}